How Long is 2 Hours at 1.5x Speed? The Answer & Full Chart

 So, a 2-hour piece of content at 1.5x speed is 1 hour and 20 minutes.
 Now you not only know the answer but also understand how to calculate it for any situation.

-For the ultimate convenience, remember to bookmark our Audiobook Speed Calculator for all your future listening adventures!
+For the ultimate convenience, remember to bookmark our Playback Speed Calculator or Audiobook Speed Calculator for all your future listening adventures!